-Pulling a deeply buried object from the foot can cause more damage and increase the bleeding.
-Instead, take your dog to your vet who may need to sedate your dog to remove it.
+Pulling a deeply buried object from the foot can cause more damage and increase bleeding.
+Instead, take your dog to your vet, who may need to sedate your dog to remove it.

 If the site of injury appears to be near a vein or artery and you are unsure how deeply embedded the object is into your dog’s leg, do not remove it.

 Instead, flush the wound with a saline solution or water to remove as much debris as possible.
-If possible raise your dog’s the leg above the level of the heart and apply pressure to the wound using gauze or a clean towel.
+If possible, raise your dog’s leg above the level of the heart and apply pressure to the wound using gauze or a clean towel.

 Once the bleeding is under control, bandage the leg to keep the towel in place and get your dog to your vet.